HyperCrowd/scenario-engine/API.md

 new Scenario(name: string, rng: RNG)
 ```

-- `register(event: ScenarioEvent)` - Register an event linking a table entry to outcomes
+- `add(event: ScenarioEvent)` - Register an event linking a table entry to outcomes
-- `create()` - Execute the scenario, returns path of all rolled entries with accumulated tags
+- `run(accumulatedTags?: Tags, currentEvent?: ScenarioEvent, path?: PathEvent[])` - Execute the scenario, returns path of all rolled entries with accumulated tags

 ### ScenarioEvent